jeisen0105/Cyclistic-Case-Study/README.md

 conflict_prefer("lag", "dplyr")
 ```

-The read_csv() function was then used to create dataframes for both years of data.
+The datasets were then imported using the read_csv() function

 ```r
 # Using read_csv, create dataframes for each year